joshlevinson/Sample-WP2Markdown/DeliveryWatch/delivery-watch-basic-concepts-and-faq.md

 - Customer Type
 - Name of Emarsys Support representative

- Emarsys Support is responsible for monitoring the customerâ&#128;&#153;s deliverability results in Delivery Watch.
-If a customer ends its contract with Emarsys,Â Emarsys Support must report this information to Delivery Watch support so that the account can be closed.
-If customers have been granted access to their Delivery Watch account (e.g. A, Gold, Key), thenÂ Emarsys Support must maintain administrator access, and provide the customer with user-level access only.
+ Emarsys Support is responsible for monitoring the customer’s deliverability results in Delivery Watch.
+If a customer ends its contract with Emarsys, Emarsys Support must report this information to Delivery Watch support so that the account can be closed.
+If customers have been granted access to their Delivery Watch account (e.g. A, Gold, Key), then Emarsys Support must maintain administrator access, and provide the customer with user-level access only.
 More detailed information on how to do this is available in a separate document which is available from either 2<sup>nd</sup> level support, or Delivery Watch support itself.

 ### Providing Delivery Watch Support

- For Delivery Watch support,Â Emarsys Support acts as the initial point of contact for Emarsys customers; all other customers contact Delivery Watch support directly.
+ For Delivery Watch support, Emarsys Support acts as the initial point of contact for Emarsys customers; all other customers contact Delivery Watch support directly.
 It is always worth checking the available documentation if you have any queries or issues before contacting support.
 If you are unable to resolve the issue yourself, please escalate to Delivery Watch support with as much information as possible, including the account name and office location.
 Delivery Watch provides Emarsys with a dedicated email support service for all Delivery Watch customers on: [[7]](mailto:support@deliverywatch.com).

 ### Using the Web Service-API (WS-API)